OpenUpSA/pmg-cms-2/README.md

 * MAIL_PASSWORD
 * SECURITY_PASSWORD_SALT

+### Reindexing for Search

+To re-index all content for search, run:

+    ssh dokku@dokku.code4sa.org run python bin/search.py --reindex all

+This isn't normally necessary as the search index is updated as items are created, updated and deleted.
+It can be useful when the index has become out of date.
+Search functionality will fail while the indexing is in progress.
+Re-indexing takes about 10 minutes.

 ### Database migration

 We use alembic for applying changes to the data model.
 To setup a migration script: